 Still, he wasn’t angry enough to stop his Z-Putties from advancing on the wretched woman.
 Against Rangers they were practically useless, something Zedd had come to expect.
 However against a witch like Monastra, a woman not used to the trials of regular combat, he expected them to prove useful.
 They advanced on her while she watched with interest.
 Only when they pounced, did she act, turning to look at Rita.

-“Didn’t you teach your husband that these Putties are little more than golems?” she asked.
+“Didn’t you teach your husband that these Putties are little more than golems with a few spells to grant them limited intelligence?” she asked.

 “Then you should have foreseen the outcome,” she told him.

 The first putty solidified as it touched her, the shell breaking down rapidly as it crumbled into dust.
 A second stepped towards her only to start bubbling rapidly as she forced it to boil.

 “To the unskilled general, like my beloved daughter, these Putties are a useful resource.
 Loyal, numerous and ultimately expendable.
 Anybody can create a Putty given the right tools; Monster-matic, energy from a staff, it’s the same thing in the end.
 Both methods make equally inferior Putties.”

 She reached down and scooped some of the molten clay that had been the second Super Putty.
 She closed her fist, squashing the clay into a deformed ball.

 “Now a real witch who knows what she is doing can accomplish so much more.
 Rita learnt how to make Putties from her father, but he only learnt the skills in passing.
 Her brother lacked the skills to learn the arts of golem making altogether.
 I however, learnt from the best: my grandmother.
 Rita can use clay to make Putty Patrollers and perhaps the odd monster.
 In my hands, this clay can do anything.
 Watch…”